Whether you’re already running pay per lead campaigns or just dipping your toes into the water….

 - Tally whether they belong to the type of customers you seek (i.e., qualify)

 - Figure out where they are in the customer journey

 - Figure out if they’re ready to buy or not

 If the visitor appears ready to buy, send this lead to your client.
 Or direct them to the sales page where they make a purchase.

 But the question is; how will you get these answers from your web visitors?
 A LeadsHook quiz.

 Scroll down to learn how (and why) you must add it to your marketing funnel.

 Now, it is true this adds an additional step to the short sales cycle of pay-per-sale marketing.
 But it’s the most efficient way for beginner pay-per-sale marketers.

-In a perfect pay-per-sale marketing model, you will NOT have to put the prospect through a quiz or collect any information.
+In a perfect pay-per-sale marketing model, you will NOT have to put the prospect through a lead capture quiz or collect any information.
 The visitor will directly click a link or respond to a call and make a purchase.

 But that happens rarely.